Volume + similarity of triangles - math problems

 Circular cone of height 15 cm and volume 5699 cm3 is at one-third of the height (measured from the bottom) cut by a plane parallel to the base.
 Calculate the radius and circumference of the circular cut.

 Tip: Our volume units converter will help you with the conversion of volume units.
 See also our trigonometric triangle calculator.
-See also more information on Wikipedia.
+Volume - math problems.
+Similarity of triangles - math problems.